Camberwick Green: Modern use

-Episode five of the second series of the BBC's Life on Mars features a recreation of the opening of Camberwick Green, with a puppet of the show's main character, Sam Tyler (John Simm), emerging from the musical box and despairing over his colleague, Gene Hunt (Philip Glenister), who can be seen in puppet form "kicking in a nonce" at the end.
+Episode 5 of the second series of the BBC's Life on Mars features a recreation of the opening of Camberwick Green, with a puppet of the show's main character, Sam Tyler (John Simm), emerging from the musical box and despairing over his colleague, Gene Hunt (Philip Glenister), who can be seen in puppet form "kicking in a nonce" at the end.
 This later leads to Sam to threaten Hunt, telling him to "Stay out of Camberwick Green!" (a cross-reference to the popular and long-running police TV series Dixon of Dock Green).
 It emerges that Sam is tripping after being accidentally overdosed in his hospital bed.

 Again, the voice over was not supplied by Brian Cant, but is delivered in a similar style.
 It differs from the original by saying: "This is a box, a magical box, playing a magical tune.
 But inside this box there lies a surprise.
 Do you know who's in it today?"

 The narration was provided by Brian Little, the co-founder of Hot Animation, the company that created the sequence.
 His recording was supposed to be a temporary guide track to help the animators time the shots, but the producers of Life on Mars were content to retain it for the final version.
 The one-minute sequence was designed and animated by Paul Couvela, the supervising animator of Bob the Builder.

-Windy Miller cameos in the closing sequence of the 2009 BBC Children in Need charity single Peter Kay's "Animated All Star Band" video.
+Windy Miller cameos in the closing sequence of the video for the 2009 BBC Children in Need charity single "The Official BBC Children in Need Medley".

-The music video to Radiohead's Burn the Witch pays homage to both Camberwick Green and The Wicker Man.
+The music video to Radiohead's "Burn the Witch" pays homage to both Camberwick Green and The Wicker Man.